Lake Nyos disaster: Eruption and gas release

 What triggered the catastrophic outgassing is not known.
 Most geologists suspect a landslide, but some believe that a small volcanic eruption may have occurred on the bed of the lake.
 A third possibility is that cool rainwater falling on one side of the lake triggered the overturn.
+Other scientists offer that no external action is needed to start this event.

+The horizontal layering of the water column is due to the differential diffusion of CO2 and heat but, contrary to salt (which stabilises the thermohaline stratification of the oceans), carbon dioxide has a solubility that is limited by temperature, making the stratification intrinsically unstable.
+Thus, there is even no need of an external trigger (landslide, earthquake or heavy rain) to upset the stratification of the lake.
+Once CO2 bubbles nucleate within a saturated layer of the lake water, they rise and grow, attracting in their wake deeper water available for ex-solution, feeding the chain reaction process : the entire lake overturns through an ascending column of rising and expanding bubbles.

 The event resulted in the supersaturated deep water rapidly mixing with the upper layers of the lake, where the reduced pressure allowed the stored to effervesce out of solution.

 It is believed that about 1.2 km3 of gas was released.
 The normally blue waters of the lake turned a deep red after the outgassing, due to iron‑rich water from the deep rising to the surface and being oxidised by the air.
 The level of the lake dropped by about a metre and trees near the lake were knocked down.

-Scientists concluded from evidence that a 100 m column of water and foam formed at the surface of the lake, spawning a wave of at least 25 m that swept the shore on one side.
+Scientists concluded from evidence that a 100metres (100 m) column of water and foam formed at the surface of the lake, spawning a wave of at least 25metres (25 m) that swept the shore on one side.

-Since carbon dioxide is 1.5 times the density of air, the cloud hugged the ground and moved down the valleys, where there were various villages.
+Since carbon dioxide is 50% more dense than air, the cloud hugged the ground and moved down the valleys, where there were various villages.
 The mass was about 50 metres thick, and travelled downward at 20–50 km/h.
 For roughly 23 km, the gas cloud was concentrated enough to suffocate many people in their sleep in the villages of Nyos, Kam, Cha, and Subum.
 About 4,000 inhabitants fled the area, and many of these developed respiratory problems, lesions, and paralysis as a result of the gas cloud.